rolspace/www.rolandoramos.tech/_posts/2016-10-31-list-unreferenced-templates-spe.markdown

 [SPE]: https://sitecorepowershell.gitbooks.io/sitecore-powershell-extensions/ "Sitecore PowerShell Extensions"
 [SPE Reports]: https://sitecorepowershell.gitbooks.io/sitecore-powershell-extensions/reports.html "SPE Reports"

-This is a simple PowerShell script that you can use in Sitecore with the [SPE][SPE], in order to find all templates in a template path which are not being referenced.
-The script will remove __Standard Values from the referrers list, so any templates that are referred only by the __Standard Values will be ignored.
+This is a simple PowerShell script that you can use in Sitecore 7+ with the [SPE][SPE] in order to find all the templates which are not being referenced. __Standard Values will not be counted as a referrer.

 {% highlight powershell %}
-#Get all templates that are not being referenced in a template path.

-#Get the Templates, but exclude default Templates and __Standard Values
+#Get the Templates in the path, excluding default Sitecore Templates and __Standard Values
 $templates = Get-ChildItem -Path 'master:\sitecore\templates\path\to\templates' -Recurse |`
     Where-Object { $_.TemplateName -ne 'Template Folder' `
     	-and $_.TemplateName -ne 'Template field' `